Rocket Knight Adventures

 is a 1993 platform game developed and published by Konami for the Sega Genesis.
-The game follows Sparkster, a possum knight who wields a rocket pack and sword that can emit energy projectiles, as he attempts to stop the Devotindos Empire, an evil empire that attempts to break the seal of a powerful starship.
+The player controls Sparkster, an opossum knight who wields a rocket pack and sword, who battles the evil Devotindos Empire.

 Rocket Knight Adventures was designed by Nobuya Nakazato, designer of Contra games such as The Alien Wars, Hard Corps, and Shattered Soldier.
-Upon release, the game received positive reviews.
+It received positive reviews.